 - The primary colors for the MIT logo are black and red, but there is flexibility to change the stem of the “I” to another color.
-See the Do/Don’t page for color guidelines on using the MIT logo.
+See the Do/Don’t page for color standards on using the MIT logo.

 - Any color may be used for a solid background, with everything reversed to white.

 - Or, you can use an iconic image that represents your department to all audiences.